Erfan94/Erfan94-firm-peers-LLM/README.md

 | Q&A Only         | **0.68**         | 0.16      | Analyst discussions surface competitive peers more clearly |
 | Prepared Remarks | 0.63             | 0.07      | Scripted content is less differentiated across firms |

-*(Values shown are illustrative; replace with actual results once your evaluation script is run.)*

 ---

 ### 1. Similarity Heatmap